Akkatecture/Documentation/content/docs/introduction/getting_started.md

 ### Welcome to Akkatecture

 Using Akkatecture is as easy as installing any other NuGet package in your .net core application.
-All you need to do is
+All you need to do is the following:
 ```csharp
 //Add the Akkatecture package to a project named MyFirstActorProject.
 Install-Package Akkatecture -ProjectName MyFirstActorProject
 ```
 Once youve done that you can start designing your domain that can allow you to do something like what is shown below.

 ```csharp